 The 2016 exhibition at the Irma Stern Museum, Cape Town, included work spanning 25 years of inner life in image.
-The exhibition was opened by Amanda Botha, Capetonian art journalist and writer.
-It also coincided with the Africa Day celebrations held annually by the University of Cape Town.
+It was opened by Amanda Botha, well-known art journalist and writer from Cape Town.
+The exhibition coincided with the annual Africa Day celebrations at the University of Cape Town.
 Read Amanda’s opening words.